open5e/open5e/source/classes/bard.rst

 to use this feature after the creature makes its roll, but before the GM determines whether the attack roll or ability check succeeds or fails, or before the creature deals its damage.
-The creature is immune if it can't hear you or if it's immune to being charmed.
+The creature is immune if it can't hear you or if it's immune to being :ref:`srd:charmed`.

 Additional Magical Secrets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~